Timothee-U/momo-trananalytics/README.md

 # momo-trananalytics
-# MoMo Transaction Processing System
+# Mobile Money Transaction Processing System

 ## Project Description
 A comprehensive ETL (Extract, Transform, Load) pipeline and dashboard system for processing mobile money (MoMo) transaction data from XML files.
 The system cleanses and normalizes transaction data, stores it in a SQLite database, and provides an interactive web-based analytics dashboard for transaction insights and reporting.